-To start this challenging tramping route, cross the Hollyford River by the swingbridge at the top of the gorge above the Humboldt Creek junction.
+To start this tramping route, cross the Hollyford River by the swingbridge at the top of the gorge above the Humboldt Creek junction.

 The track up the north bank of Moraine Creek climbs steadily through heavy bush, crossing two rock gullies and eventually reaching Lake Adelaide.
 Phil’s Bivvy is further around the lake.